 214 people put themselves forward for election to the 54 seats across the 18 wards in the London Borough of Sutton in May 2018.
 The Conservative, Labour and Liberal Democrat parties fielded fifty-four candidates each (in the case of Labour, technically fifty-one Labour and three Labour and Co-operative Party), UKIP twenty-eight candidates, Green eighteen candidates, Independent four candidates, and the Christian Peoples Alliance and National Front one candidate each.

-Of the 214 candidates seeking election, 43 were incumbent councillors.
-Sutton councillors wishing to stand for re-election in 2018 are shown in Table 9.
+Of the 214 candidates seeking election in May 2018, 44 were incumbent councillors seeking re-election.
+These candidates are shown in Table 9.

 The class of 2014-2018 after the May 2018 elections

-Of the forty-three councillors from the class of 2014-2018 who had wished to seek re-election in May 2018, thirty-three were re-elected as shown in Table 10.
+Of the forty-four councillors from the class of 2014-2018 who had wished to seek re-election in May 2018, thirty-three were re-elected as shown in Table 10.

-The ten councillors who lost their seat in May 2018 were Cllr.
+The eleven councillors who lost their seat in May 2018 were Cllr.
 Pat Ali (Beddington North, Liberal Democrat); Cllr.
 Nighat Piracah (Beddington North, Liberal Democrat); Cllr.
 Neil Garratt (Beddington South, Conservative); Cllr.
+Jason Reynolds (Carshalton South and Clockhouse (formerly Wandle Valley), Liberal Democrat); Cllr.
 Mary Burstow (Cheam, Liberal Democrat); Cllr.
 Samantha Bourne (Nonsuch, Liberal Democrat); Cllr.
 Richard Broadbent (Nonsuch, Liberal Democrat); Cllr.
 Nick Emmerson (Stonecot, Liberal Democrat); Cllr.
 Miguel Javelot (Stonecot, Liberal Democrat); Cllr.
 Wendy Mathys (Sutton West, Liberal Democrat); Cllr.
 Simon Wales (Sutton West, Liberal Democrat).

-Of the ten councillors who were not re-elected in 2018, only two, Cllr.
+Of the eleven councillors who were not re-elected in 2018, only two, Cllr.
 Neil Garratt (Deputy Leader of the Sutton Conservative group) and Cllr.
 Simon Wales (Deputy Leader of the Sutton Liberal Democrats), had shown their support for the Space for Cycling ‘ask’ in their ward in 2014.
 Indeed, Neil’s ward (Beddington South) was the only ward in Sutton where all three of the 2014 councillors had supported the ‘ward ask’ (the others being Cllr.
 Manuel Abellan (Liberal Democrat) and Cllr.
 Ed Joyce (Liberal Democrat)).
+None of the eleven councillors who lost their seat in 2018 had acknowledged our open letter Cycling towards 2018 that had been sent to all councillors in 2016.

 There is no doubt that Cllr.
 Neil Garratt helped take the conversation forward during his four years as councillor for Beddington South.
 Neil did this through engagement, open debate and timely questions to the Council.
 Many of the cycling-related questions that Neil asked, and the responses that he has received, have been published on the Get Sutton Cycling website.
 We consider Neil to be the council’s unofficial Cycling Champion (Cllr.
 Abellan being the official Cycling Champion), and look forward to the relationship continuing in the future.
 (We also look forward to meeting with Cllr.
 David Hicks (Belmont, Conservative) and Cllr.
 Patrick McManus (Belmont, Conservative).
 David, who is the new Deputy Leader of the Conservative group, indicated an interest in active travel and healthy streets at election hustings held by the Sutton Civic Society in April 2018).
 Patrick is the spokesperson for transport within the Conservative group).